natcap/versioner/README.rst

 Please submit an issue via the issue tracker, send James an email or stop by if you're in the office and I'll try to fix it!

+You can also file an issue in our `issue tracker <https://bitbucket.org/jdouglass/versioner/issues>`_.

 Tests
 =====